sn2873/data_analytics_portfolio/README.md

 ## About me
 Hi, I'm Shay!
 I have worked in marketing analytics and this experience made me interested in exploring a career in business analytics/data analytics.

-I've recently furthered my education in business and data science in Vancouver.
+I've recently furthered my education in business and data analytics in Vancouver.

 This is a repository to showcase skills, share projects and track my progress in data analytics-related topics.